0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/zkprover-overview.md

 There are some natural dependencies between;

-- the **Storage State Machine** which uses merkle Trees and the **POSEIDON State Machine**, which is needed for computing hash values of all nodes in the Storage's Merkle Trees.
+- the **Storage State Machine** which uses merkle Trees and the **Poseidon State Machine**, which is needed for computing hash values of all nodes in the Storage's Merkle Trees.
 - each of the hashing state machines, **Keccak Function SM** and the **PoseidonG SM**, and their respective padding state machines, i.e. the **Padding-KK SM** and the **Padding-PG SM**.

 ## Two novel languages for zkProver